wroleader/MHFTranslate/README.md

 Newtonsoft.Json
 ```

 Everything else is pretty self-explanatory.
 To use this software you need your own Google Cloud Services API key.
-A test API key will be provided upon request that will last a few days.
-Please use wisely.
+As the project has been abandoned, I am no longer providing an API key that can be used for this program.

 ## Usage
 To use MHFTranslate, make sure the game is open and that you've spent enough time in a lobby for a log to be written.
 Then, open the program and it will start reading & translating automatically.
 It currently requires to be running in a separate window, although an overlay will be considered for Version 2 if it gathers enough interest.